mikeph52/GEO_ml_breast_cancer/README.md

 # Breast Cancer Gene Expression Predictor
-by mikep_
+by mikeph_

-This project demonstrates a complete **beginner-to-intermediate bioinformatics machine learning workflow** using publicly available gene expression data from GEO.
+This project demonstrates a complete beginner-to-intermediate bioinformatics machine learning workflow using publicly available gene expression data from GEO.
 The goal is to classify **cancer vs normal samples** based on transcriptomic profiles and to practice proper evaluation, validation, and interpretation.

 ---

-## 📌 Project Overview
+## Project Overview

 - **Dataset:** GEO accession `GSE45827`
 - **Task:** Binary classification (Cancer vs Normal)